What You Can Do

 • Smoke releases methane, carbon dioxide, and black carbon into the air, all of which contribute to climate change.
 Secondly, the smoke pollutes the air with particulate matter – which is especially harmful to human health and has been linked to respiratory problems and aggravating existing conditions such as asthma.

-• No need to use plastic wrap, aluminum foil, or ziplock baggies!
+• Replace your plastic wrap, aluminum foil, and ziplock baggies!

-• Use paper or reuse plastic bag that food comes in.
+• Use brown paper or reuse the plastic bags that food comes in.
 Freeze stinky meat until garbage day.

 • IPH, CIty Mission, First United Methodist Church - Donate your unwanted clothes to women’s shelters, homeless shelters, & places you know they will be used.
 Many thrift stores throw away lots of their donations.